MicrosoftDocs/sdk-api/sdk-api-src/content/uiautomationclient/nn-uiautomationclient-iuiautomationtextrange2.md

 <a href="https://msdn.microsoft.com/03165205-C56C-6002-A820-9214725B93E1">ShowContextMenu</a>
 </td>
 <td align="left" width="63%">
-Programmatically invokes a context menu on the target element.
+Programmatically invokes a context menu on the target text range.

 </td>
 </tr>